mx2s/microservice-base/README.md

 **Want to contribute?
 Great!**

-**Code reviews or any fixes / refactoring or improvements will be much appreciated, thanks :)**
+**Code reviews / any fixes / refactorings or improvements will be much appreciated, thanks :)**

 ### Project structure:
 * a bit modified MVC pattern Controllers are used for